GiveMeMissile/Pentacrab_Pygame/Controls.md

 Lightning pulse attack: you use the E key in order to activate the lightning pulse attack Lightning bolt attack: You press the space bar in order to fire a lightning bolt projectile.
 Lightning bolt directions: You change the direction you fire the lightning bolt by using both the left and right control keys to change the direction you shoot them.
-Shield: You can gold either left or right shift in order to activate the shield.
+Shield: You can use either the left or right shift in order to activate the shield.
 Once you let go of shift the shield will deactivate.
-You can press the escape key in order to pause the game.
+You can press the escape key in order to pause the game at any time.